 We’ll look at the other overlooked expenses and hidden costs you’ll need to keep in mind and how they can add up to the overall expenses.
 This way you can budget accordingly for your study abroad experience.

-Before looking at these costs, here are some countries offering affordable or even free Master’s degrees:
+Before looking at these costs, here are a few universities we recommend:

 1. Administrative costs at the university